-States must report monthly, under the title "Non-Congregate Feeding Demonstration:"
+States must report with their claim for reimbursement, under the title "Non-Congregate Feeding Demonstration:"

-- a.
-The number of sponsors electing to participate in the demonstration project; - b.
-The number of sites under the participating sponsors included in the demonstration project; - c.
-The total number of calendar days on which at least one sponsor participating in the demonstration project permitted participants to take meals off site; and - d.
-The total number of meals claimed that sponsors permitted participants to take off site.
+- 1. The name and number of sponsors approved by the State agency to participate in the demonstration project; - 2.
+The name and number of sponsors who participated in demonstration project; - 3.
+The number of sites which used the demonstration project and the number of meals taken offsite, per site; - 4.
+The total number of meal service sessions that utilized this heat demonstration project, by meal type; - 5.
+The number of calendar days on which at least one sponsor participating in the demonstration project permitted participants to take meals offsite; - 6.
+The total number of meals claimed that sponsors permitted participants to take offsite.